 To combat this, you could try a ‘catch up’ exercise, either holding a kick-board or with your hands together, whereby you hold your hands or the kick-board out in front of you and begin your push and glide and kicking action.

 You then begin to pull with one arm at a time, holding the kick-board or joining hands between arm pulls, where one arm is not allowed to pull until the other has caught up, hence the term ‘catch up’.

 This will force you to use your arms but keep your head and shoulders still and therefore maintain correct body position and hopefully stay afloat!

-In other words you switch from a possible 4 beat cycle to a 1 beat cycle the moment your begin pulling with your arms.
+In other words, you switch from a possible 4-beat cycle to a 1-beat cycle the moment you begin pulling with your arms.
 This could be purely down to your coordination and your ability (or lack of) to kick your legs quicker whilst using your arms slowly.